 Bound for Liverpool, the Leona would get lost and sink off Bray.
 In heavy weather and tragic circumstances, three crew members and a brave member of the Coast Guard would perish.

 On the 30th September 1876 the brig Leona was heading up the east coast with a cargo of timber bound for Liverpool.
 Captain Thomas Richards was unfamiliar with these waters and made a serious error in his navigation that saw his ship get into grave difficulty.

-He mistook the light at Kish for another lightship, one that marked the wreck of the HMS Vanguard and which had sunk eight miles south of the Kish Bank.
-But this lightship had been removed earlier that year causing the confusion.
+He mistook the light at Kish for another lightship, one that marked the wreck of the HMS Vanguard which had sunk eight miles south of the Kish Bank.
+But unbeknownst to Richards this lightship had been removed earlier that year causing the Captain to make an unfortunate navigation error.
 He plotted his course thinking he was heading for Scotsman’s Bay off Kingstown (now Dun Laoghaire) but instead he found himself off Bray Seafront.